gstonge/ensemble-square/README.md

 ensemble_order.ipynb - analyze the impact of the ordering of ensembling in the scenario ensemble (ensemble over models then scenarios and vice versa).

+all_analysis.ipynb - all code for recreating data tables and figures

+coverage_fig2.ipynb - code to generate fig 2 in the paper

 scoring data folder - scoring output used for analysis in this project.